AccessibilityMapping/AMP/ObstructionSample.md

 # Sample Entry
 ## Obstruction Survey

-Obstacle Type:
+Obstacle Type: Stairs

 Is the obtacle permanent?
+Yes

 Is there an alternate route?
+Yes

-If so, describe the alternate route:
+If so, describe the alternate route: Ramp nearby

 Attachments: